 Medical Identification Accessories

-A medical identification or medical alert accessory can be a life saver in an emergency.
+A medical identification accessory can be a life saver in an emergency.
 It can provide critical information to a person assisting a child or adult who may not be able to communicate their condition or needs.
 If you or a loved one has a severe allergy, medical condition, disability or special need, adding a medical identification accessory to your daily outfit can alert emergency or medical professionals before they provide care.
-In this guide you will find more information about who may need to wear or carry some form of medical identification or alert, and the variety of accessories that are available for those who do.

 What is a Medical Identification Accessory and Who Needs One?

 A medical identification accessory is any item that can be carried or worn by a person, that alerts medical professionals of a special need or condition they have.
-The most common items are bracelets and wallet cards, but other accessories include car seat straps for infants and children, slide-on attachments for smart watches, necklaces, keychains, stickers, and phone cases.
+The most common items are bracelets and wallet cards, but other accessories include seat belt straps for infants and children, slide-on attachments for smart watches, necklaces, keychains, stickers, and phone cases.
 As technology has evolved there are even bands with QR codes that link to an app like this one where detailed medical information can be stored.

 Any child or adult who takes prescription medication, has an allergy, medical condition, or special need should consider getting a medical identification accessory, but they aren’t just for people with severe food allergies or life-threatening health conditions.
 This communication tool is for anyone and everyone who wants a little extra safety and reassurance in their everyday life.